david-shao/codepath-app4/README.md

 ## Notes

 Debugging why my EndlessRecyclerViewScrollListener's onLoadMore() wasn't being hit after a refresh was very challenging.
 Also figuring out how to add a progress bar footer to recycler view with endless scrolling was quite tricky.
+It was difficult to figure out nested bindings when using includes.
+It was quite the challenge to figure out how to correctly communicate between multiple activities and their fragments.

 ## Open-source libraries used